Surviving 9/11 was 'just the first piece of the journey'

 Jimeno was freed around 11 p.m., McLoughlin the next morning.
 Jimeno underwent surgeries and lengthy rehabilitation.

+But he says his psychological recovery was harder.
+Trivial things made him lose his temper — fueled, he now realizes, by anger about the deaths of colleagues and people rescuers couldn’t help.
+At times, he says, he thought of suicide.
+It took three years and multiple therapists before he mastered warding off the outbursts.

-It has helped to tell his story in talks, in the 2006 Oliver Stone movie “World Trade Center,” and in Jimeno’s two newly released books.
+It has helped to tell his story in talks, in the 2006 Oliver Stone movie “World Trade Center,” and in Jimeno’s two newly released books — the illustrated “Immigrant, American, Survivor” for children, and “ Sunrise Through the Darkness,” about coping with trauma.

 The Colombian-born U.S. Navy veteran hopes that people see in his story “the resiliency of the human soul, the American spirit,” and the power of good people stepping up in bad times.

-Says Jimeno, 53, of Chester, New Jersey: “The way I can honor those we lost and those that were injured is to live a fruitful life.”
+Sept.
+11 “motivates me to live a better life,” says Jimeno, 53, of Chester, New Jersey.
+“The way I can honor those we lost and those that were injured is to live a fruitful life.
+To be an example to others that Sept.
+11 did not destroy us.”

 New York City-based AP reporter Jennifer Peltz has covered the aftermath of 9/11 for more than a decade, including the rebuilding and memorial efforts at ground zero.